mmp2/megaman/README.md

 megaman is designed for researchers and as such caches intermediary steps and indices to allow for fast re-computation with new parameters.

-Documentation can be found at http://mmp2.github.io/megaman/
+Package documentation can be found at http://mmp2.github.io/megaman/

+You can also find our arXiv paper at http://arxiv.org/abs/1603.02763

 ## Examples